Skip to main content

 Understanding engineers from a distance

-Users are spread across remote substations in different geographies.
-We combined two research approaches: remote interviews with engineers, maintenance managers, and field leads, and live camera walkthroughs where engineers shared their screens and cameras as they walked through actual substation evaluations on-site.
+Users are spread across substations in different geographies.
+We combined two research approaches: user interviews with engineers, maintenance managers, and field leads, and camera recordings of engineers carrying out actual maintenance on-site, capturing how they physically moved between assets, referenced paper checklists, and made decisions in context.

 You can't just show someone a list of numbers and expect them to understand what's happening inside a transformer.
 They need to see the story the data is telling — which subsystem is degrading, how fast, and what it means for the next maintenance window.